 - A bit of 2-conductor cable (doesn’t have to be coaxial or shielded)

 Um, that’s it.
 Keep track of which wire goes where (so you keep the center/sleeve configuration the same) and leave one wire open at one end.
 I used a female chassis jack, but you can just as well use a cable jack if you make sure the open wire is long enough to allow you to route it out through the plastic jacket.
 It doesn’t matter if you leave the center or sleeve wire open – if you get a negative mA reading, just flip the black and red multimeter probes.
+But if you do use a cable jack, it might be a good idea to leave the sleeve wire open.
+That way, you can put one probe on the sleeve itself (on the plug from the power supply) and the other on the exposed wire leading to the pedal.

 Oh, and if your pedal runs on AC (9 volts AC, for instance – I’m not talking about wall/mains voltage here!), just set the multimeter to measure for AC amperes.
+The principle is otherwise the same.